 You can take legal action for a court to order your landlord to carry out the repair work needed.

-You can also take legal action to ask a court to order your landlord to pay you compensation.
-Compensation can cover inconvenience and any damage to your personal property or your health.
+You can also ask a court to order your landlord to pay you compensation.
+Compensation can cover inconvenience and damage to your belongings or your health.

 Get advice about taking legal action.